raphaeloneves/backend-engineering-challenge/README.md

 - On ${PROJECT_HOME}, run ``mvn clean package`` to generate the executable JAR file.
 This command will generate an uber-jar named `challenge-unbabel-jar-with-dependencies.jar`
 - The JAR file will be located on `${PROJECT_HOME}/target` folder.
 - To execute the JAR, run ```java -jar target/challenge-unbabel-jar-with-dependencies.jar```.

-# Application execution notes

 - After running the above-mentioned command, a dynamic console interaction will begin.
 - The first interaction is based on the file path.
 If you use a file on the same level as the JAR file, you can just pass the file name, such as `events.json`.
 Otherwise, you need to provide the absolute file path, such as `/the/full/path/to/events.json`.
 - The second and last interaction is based on the window size to extract the translation metrics.

+# Running the tests separatly

+- To run all test scenarios independently from the Maven package phase, you can run ```mvn clean test```
+- This will trigger all the 25 test cases from this application.
+- The tests were made considering only the business logic layer.
+- I would like to increase the encapsulation on the MetricService class setting all the auxiliary methods in a private scope, but this would reduce drastically test cases.
+That's why I've chosen to give them a package scope and allow the method extraction for explicit test scenarios.

+# Important note

-- The file structure used and extracted as a model is on compliance with the flat model provided with the original challenge repository.
+- The file structure used to extract the entity model is on compliance with the flat model provided with the original challenge repository.
 ````
 {"timestamp": "2018-12-26 18:11:08.509654","translation_id": "5aa5b2f39f7254a75aa5","source_language": "en","target_language": "fr","client_name": "easyjet","event_name": "translation_delivered","nr_words": 30, "duration": 20}
 {"timestamp": "2018-12-26 18:15:19.903159","translation_id": "5aa5b2f39f7254a75aa4","source_language": "en","target_language": "fr","client_name": "easyjet","event_name": "translation_delivered","nr_words": 30, "duration": 31}